Homesteading – What the Modern Homesteader Needs to Know

 View Full List of over 30 Food Storage Recipes

 The homestead garden is a keystone of many homesteading efforts.
 Whether you’re growing herbs on a windowsill or maintaining a large garden with perennial trees and shrubs, there’s nothing quite like the taste of your home grown produce.

-Gardening is a HUGE part of our homestead.
+Growing vegetables is a HUGE part of our homestead.
 We have an assortment of annual gardens, as well as fruit and nut trees, brambles, shrubs and vines.
 The garden related posts can be viewed on the Gardening page, and are sorted into the following categories: